 Lieutenant Richard Trigo was promoted to Acting Chief in February 2010 and is the main authority on establishing policies and procedures throughout the department.
 Chief Trigo was hired in July 1991 as a Patrolman after serving as a Patrolman with the New Jersey Transit Police Department since March 1989.
 In 1995, he was assigned to the Operations Bureau as a Traffic Safety Officer.
 In 1999, he was promoted to the rank of Traffic Safety Sergeant where he served until his promotion to Lieutenant.
 As a Lieutenant, he served as the Operations Bureau Commander overseeing the Detective Bureau and Traffic Safety Bureau.
 He is a graduate of St. Peter's College in Jersey City.
 He is also a graduate of the Command and Leadership program at West Point Class 36.

 On October 12, 2010, Mayor Mahr and the Borough of Fanwood Council appointed Richard Trigo as Chief of Police effective October 12, 2010.
-Chief Trigo was sworn in on October 13, 2010.
+Chief Trigo was sworn in on October 13, 2010 and retired in 2020.